IAART100 Foundations of Design

 The practice of representational drawing emphasizing linear and form description with drawing media.
 Develops skills for all students, including Art majors.
 Not open to students who have completed ART 125.
 May be repeated for credit with permission of instructor.
 Fall, Spring.

 Explores the language of color and two-dimensional design, and surveys the history of painted murals and other wall ornamentation.
 Students complete a site-specific mural on campus.
-For non-Art majors only.
-Prerequisites: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Annually.